time0ut07/blockchain/README.md

 # Blockchain

-Coded this by myself for a module presentation demonstration of blockchain and simulated a simple attack.
+Demonstrates cryptocurrency mining and simulats attack.
+Coded for a module presentation.